Tableau Stabilization and Lattice Paths: Lattice Path Tools

 If $ b_s < \max(C) $, this sequence is increasing since $ b_s < x \le c_1 $.
 If $ b_s > \max(C) $, the sequence is still increasing since $ \max(C) < b_s < y $.
 Thus, we have found an increasing $ R \subseq Q $ with length

 Because the space we shifted $ P $ into was empty earlier, $ R $ is still disjoint from $ S_1, \dots, S_k $.
 Therefore,

 \end{proof}

 An example of left-shifting is given in Figure~\ref{fig:newleftshift1}.
 We are using left-shifting to modify the bottom path drawn in red.
-When we left-shift, we are not allowed to introduce a new intersection: hence the furthest we can shift a particular path to the left is bounded by other paths.
+When we left-shift, we are not allowed to introduce a new intersection: hence how far we can shift a particular path to the left is bounded by other paths.